jspm/jspm-starter/README.md

 ### That's all

-There's nothing more to learn or know.
 Get back to learning the language, learning the DOM, learning the framework.
 Don't waste time learning unnecessary tools.
-Get hacking.
+Get hacking!

 ## Add a Starter